Babble-Stream-Integrations/node-style-guide/Readme.md

 Crazy shit that you will probably never need.
 Stay away from it.

-### Requires At Top
+### Requires and Imports at the top

-Always put requires at top of file to clearly illustrate a file's dependencies.
+Always put requires and imports at top of file to clearly illustrate a file's dependencies.
 Besides giving an overview for others at a quick glance of dependencies and possible memory impact, it allows one to determine if they need a package.json file should they choose to use the file elsewhere.

 ### Getters and setters